Question: What are some good non-dairy vegan substitutes for milk?

 Vegan milk substitutes made from almonds or other nuts, such as cashew milk have a creamy consistency similar to a thick soy milk and a nutty taste perfect for making vegan fruit smoothies or other creamy drinks and desserts, though they don't taste much like dairy milk, and are best in non-savory dishes.
 Be sure to shake your almond milk well before using.
 If you can't find almond milk at your grocery store, try making a homemade almond milk or cashew milk.

-Here's how to use these milk substitutes:
+How to use vegan non-dairy milk substitutes:

 Dairy substitutes for baking:

 Substitute soymilk, rice milk or almond milk for milk in most recipes.
 You won't even be able to tell the difference in most recipes, including breads, muffins, cakes, vegan cookies, puddings and other creamy desserts.